 Up to 12 successful applicants will be selected annually for this 46-week program which begins in early September.
 Interns will live and practice in one of three primary sites: Thunder Bay, Sault Ste.
 Marie, and Sudbury.

-Applicants must apply through Dietitians of Canada (DC).
+Applications for the 2022/23 NODIP will be submitted directly to NOSM.
 Please refer to Application & Selection Process for more details.

 Food Service and Management: 7 weeks